saas786/obsidian-notes-1/HECO/Valves.md

 ### Automatic Operation
 Some control valves are operated automatically or remotely using different actuators.

+**actuator**: a mechanism used to move or control a valve, usually

 -	Diaphragm operated control valves (VPC)
+	-	open/closes based on line pressure setpoints
+	-	normally powered by air
+	-	fails either open or closed
 	-	two types:
 		-	*single seated valve*: used where tight shutoff is required
 		-	*double seated valve*: used where tight shutoff is not required
-	-	open/closes based on line pressure setpoints
-	-	normally powered by air
-	-	fails either open or closed
 -	Motor operated valves (MOV)
-	-	controlled remotely
+	-	operated electronically or remotely
 	-	local valve provided in case of motor failure
 -	Pneumatic/hydraulic operated valves (PS)
 	-	operates based on the pressure within the line
 	-	pressure setpoints
+	-	hydraulic actuators are usually stronger than pnumatic actuators of the same size
 -	Solenoid operated valves (SV)
-	-	operated electronically
+	-	operated electronically or remotely
 -	Float operated valves (LV)
 	-	operates based on the level of fluid within a vessel
 	-	level setpoints